MrPio/AmazonReviewsMarketTrends/README.md

 </p>

 ## ☁️ Plotting Word Clouds
-The The [`word_clouds.ipynb`](2-data_visualization/2-word_clouds.ipynb) notebook aims to show the most common words in both the titles and the content of the reviews.
+The [`word_clouds.ipynb`](2-data_visualization/2-word_clouds.ipynb) notebook aims to show the most common words in both the titles and the content of the reviews.
 First, we analyze the 5-star reviews to identify the aspects that customers appreciate the most.
 Then the same process is repeated for the 1-star reviews.

 This serves as a preamble to the subsequent Topic Modeling analysis.